 Indira Eskieva is originally from Grozny, Russia, but relocated to Charlotte with her family in 2003.

 After graduating from high school, Indira moved back to Charlotte to attend college.
-Before coming to CN2 News in January of 2016, she interned at numerous stations in the Charlotte area, and was the staff writer at the campus newspaper The Niner Times.
+Before coming to CN2 News in January of 2017, she interned at numerous news stations in the Charlotte area and was a staff writer at the Niner Times.

-Indira’s favorite part about working in the Tri-County area are the incredible people she gets to meet (southern hospitality is a real thing!) and the scenic drives.
+Indira’s favorite part about working in South Carolina are the incredible people she gets to meet (southern hospitality is a real thing!) and the scenic drives.